NetBeans-Projects/Web-II-Hibernate/README.md

 *Remember to - **REPLACE YOUR DATABASE PASSWORD***

+## 🗄️ Database Files

+* The folder database ER & Full backup sql/ contains:

+#### 🧩 ER Diagram Model – Visual entity-relationship diagram of the database structure.

+#### 💾 SQL Backup File – A complete .sql backup of the MySQL database.

+* You can import this into your MySQL server using any tool like phpMyAdmin / MySQL Workbench / HeidiSQL / Navicat.

+## 🧠 How to Import the Database

+* Open your MySQL client (e.g., phpMyAdmin / MySQL Workbench).

+* You can use MySQL Workbench to open the ER Diagram model `web_ii_hibernate.mwb` and get database structure

+* Or create a new database (e.g., web_ii_hibernate).
+(Optional - because .sql file contains the database creation)

+* Import the `web_ii_hibernate.sql` file from the backup folder.

+* *Make sure the DB name matches the one in your `hibernate.cfg.xml` file.*

 ## 🚀 Running the Application

 * Import the project into your IDE (Netbeans IDE/Eclipse/IntelliJ).